 If you’re an expert in the field, consider purchasing a spotting scope with a higher range of magnification.
 Spotting scopes are available in a premium grade that scopes retain the quality of the image, even after magnifying at 60x.
 This is recommended mostly for users who are experienced with and consistently practice with spotting scopes.
 For most people, a magnification of 30-40x is more than sufficient for a typical spotting scope, with reasonable prices being achieved.

 When viewing an area with a spotting scope, it’s best to start out with the spotting scope on its lowest power eyepiece or the lowest setting on a zoom eyepiece.
-Similarly to a microscope, it’s easiest to go from lowest to highest with magnification.
+Similar to a microscope, it’s easiest to go from lowest to highest with magnification.
 Only after you’ve located the target object, is when you want to transition into a higher power.

-The objective lens is the lens one that has the furthest distance away from your eyes.
+The objective lens is the lens that has the furthest distance away from your eyes.
 It is also a part of the spotting scope that’s nearest to whatever you are viewing.
 Theoretically, the larger the objective lens, the better you’ll be able to see the magnified image.
-This is so, particularly when the spotting scope is constructed by a well-advertised, good quality brand.
+This is so, particularly when the spotting scope is constructed by a well-advertised, good-quality brand.
 However, if the lens is of low quality, the end result will be dull and unclear, regardless of the size.
 Therefore, many users will attest to the quality of the lens being prioritized over quantity, the size of the lens.

 If you’re looking for another way for optimal performance, look for objective lenses made with specialized glass.
-Specific glass types from HD, ED, EPO or Fluorite glass, deliver excellent results at a higher price than typical spotting scope lenses, but the quality of the image is enough to compete with a competitive larger sized objective lens.
+Specific glass types from HD, ED, EPO, or Fluorite glass, deliver excellent results at a higher price than typical spotting scope lenses, but the quality of the image is enough to compete with a competitive larger-sized objective lens.